justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 = U27 I want pink links! ;-) =

-How, when and where links appear on your wall is entirely determined by Facebook.
+How, when and where links, comments, etc appear on your wall/page/group is entirely determined by Facebook.
 Only a few link properties can be set by the plugin.
 See [here](https://developers.facebook.com/docs/reference/api/link/) for the official documentation.

+The social plugins, such as the like box, comments plugin and activity feed, seem to be part of your website, but in reality these plugins run on Facebook.
+This means the appearance and behavior of these plugins can only be changed by Facebook.

 = U28 Can I display the widget / social plugins on every page? =

-This is not directly possible.
-The plugin is a multi-user plugin.
-Only on single posts/pages an author can be determined, which is needed to get the correct settings (layout, link, etc).

-However, there is a workaround: choose a post/page you want to tie the widget to and use one or more of the shortcodes to display what you want using the *post_id* parameter, see question U23 for more details.

-You probably want to enable the option *Execute shortcodes in widgets*.

-This applies to some Open Graph Meta tags as well.
+Yes, enable the widget option *Show everywhere using my settings*

 = U29 How can I use the Facebook registration form/login button? =